yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 In that sense, incompatible resolutions should always be warned about.
 Furthermore, an incompatible resolution is a potential for unwanted behaviour and should thus never be ignored by the user.

+## Locality of the *resolutions*

+The `resolutions` field only apply to the local project and not to the projects that depends on it.
+It is the same as with lock files in a way.

 # How We Teach This